mlange-42/arche/README.md

 	}

 	// Create a generic filter.
-	// Generic filter support up to 5 components.
+	// Generic filter support up to 8 components.
-	// For more components, use World.Query()
+	// For more components, use World.Query().
 	filter := generic.NewFilter2[Position, Velocity]()

 	// Time loop.